hellohaptik/HaptikLib-iOS/Integration Guides/Integration.md

 ### V. User Authentication

-After successfully configuring & setting up Haptik, you'll be able to proceed to the user signup flow.
-Signup includes mainly two steps.
-First, collecting the required parameters of the end user according to the type they are signing up (`Guest user` or `verified user`) and second passing the collected parameters to Haptik.
+1. After successful Initialization & App Delegate Configuration, Haptik can enable a user to Signup for using services
+2. Haptik Signup is sub-divided in following 2 parts -
+	- Collecting required parameters of user according to Signup Type - _Guest user_ or _Verified user_
+	- Passing over the collected parameters to Haptik

 ###### Signup Types